 - Your child will be tested for hepatitis B before starting this drug.
 In people who have had hepatitis B or carry the virus, the virus has become active again during or after treatment with drugs like this one.
 This can lead to severe and sometimes deadly liver problems.
 People with hepatitis B and hepatitis C will be watched closely during and after treatment.

 - It is used to treat hepatitis C infection.

 - If your child is allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell the doctor about the allergy and what signs your child had.

-- If your child has liver problems other than hepatitis C.
+- If your child has ever had liver problems other than hepatitis C.

 - If your child is taking another drug that has the same drug in it.